nikeshdevkota/Deep-Learning-Lectures/Lesson12.md

 <h3>Gradient Ascent</h3>
 * Generate a synthetic image that maximally activates the neuron.
 * Updating the pixels of the image which causes the neuron to be maximally activated.
-* Has a regularizer which forces the generated image to look natural.
+* Has a regularizer which forces the generated image to look natural.s